 In my GCSE Music, I learned how to compose music, creating two pieces of film music.
 This experience helped me to compose my own music for my films using Cubase.
 Studying music technology I was given the opportunity to produce an album with a band and be on the technical team for live performances.
 This really enhanced my skills and knowledge of audio and music production.

 I studied an Extended Diploma in Creative Media Production at Weston College from September 2016 to June 2018.
 This course really pushed me as a content creator and media producer.
 My tutors were excellent, always stretching my ability and setting me new personal challenges.

 I was taught all about the production process of planning, shooting, and post; including terminology, job responsibilities, and admin.
 I was involved in many workshops to develop my technical skills.
-This course was based heavily on practical application and this is where I truly shone.
+This course was based heavily on practical.

 Throughout the course, there were 19 units all focusing on different aspects of media.
 This includes radio, factual tv, live tv, media theories, genre, industry and many more.
 My most favourite units were the most practical and creative ones, documentary, 3 genres short film, music video, film trailer, client brief, and final major project.

 Since September 2018 I have been studying for a Bachelor's Degree in Film Production at Screenology in Bristol, UK.
 Screenology is not your average conventional film school.
 They believe in lean filmmaking, making a film with a small turn-around and minimal lectures.
 They preach self-teaching codes and practices that will improve your productivity.
 I have spent most of my degree choosing exactly what I wanted to do and making my own mistakes in the field.